South Korean Women Fight Back Against Spy Cams In Public Bathrooms

 South Korean men use and get confirmation of their power by turning everyday spaces into "a scene of pornography," she adds.

-On Aug.
-4, some 70,000 women gathered in central Seoul, holding picket signs saying, "My life is not your porn."
+Some 70,000 women gathered in central Seoul on Aug.
+4, holding picket signs saying, "My life is not your porn."
 It was the fourth protest this year condemning the prevalence of molka crimes and the largest women-only rally in the country's history.
-Protesters covered their faces for fear of becoming yet another target of sexual objectification and attack, and demanded harsher punishment of those who make, share and watch molka videos.
+Protesters covered their faces for fear of becoming yet another target of sexual objectification and attack, and they demanded harsher punishment of those who make, share and watch molka videos.

 Calls for solutions were constant and desperate even before the rallies, as South Korean women woke up to the seriousness of the problem over the past few years.
-The government responded by requiring regular sweeps at public bathrooms, establishing support systems for victims and pledging to handle cases more promptly and strictly.
+The government responded by requiring regular sweeps at public bathrooms, establishing support systems for victims, and pledging to handle cases more promptly and strictly.

 South Korean law punishes taking and distributing pictures of someone's body that "may cause any sexual stimulus or shame" against the person's will as a special case of sexual crime, with punishment of up to five years in prison or fines as high as $8,900 (10 million Korean won).
 But many perpetrators — nearly 98 percent of them are male, police data show — get away with the crime.
 According to a study by the Korean Women Lawyers Association, only 31.5 percent of those accused of committing molka crimes in 2016 were prosecuted.
 Court records reveal that, of those tried for the offense from 2012 to 2017, only 8.7 percent received a jail sentence.

 Critics argue that the punishment is both weak and unfair.
-When a woman was caught in May for sharing a picture she secretly shot of a male nude model, the court sentenced a "highly unusual" 10-month jail term, says Yoon-Kim.
+When a woman was caught in May for sharing a picture she secretly shot of a nude male model, the court sentenced a "highly unusual" 10-month jail term, Yoon-Kim says.

 The investigation of this case, and the subsequent trial, sparked and helped boost the series of four rallies.
 Organizers and participants argue that law enforcement handled this case with more urgency and rigor because the victim was male and the perpetrator was female.

 Gender bias is not merely a suspicion in a country that ranked 118th among 144 nations in the World Economic Forum's 2017 Gender Gap Report.
-Even as South Korea's human rights standards advanced in the last 20 years, the country "has lacked specialized and concrete developments, efforts and movements for women's rights," says Lee of Kyonggi University.
+Even as South Korea's human rights standards advanced in the past 20 years, the country "has lacked specialized and concrete developments, efforts and movements for women's rights," says Lee of Kyonggi University.

 In August, the verdict in a star politician's sexual abuse case reminded South Koreans how difficult it is for women to speak about their experience of sexual violence and demand justice.
-Former governor of South Chungcheong Province Ahn Hee-jung was acquitted of four counts of rape and multiple counts of sexual harassment brought against him by his former secretary Kim Ji-eun.
+The former governor of South Chungcheong Province, Ahn Hee-jung, was acquitted of four counts of rape and multiple counts of sexual harassment brought against him by his former secretary, Kim Ji-eun.

 Kim made the revelation — about the most high-profile figure yet in South Korea's #MeToo movement — during a local cable channel's prime-time news show in March.
-Ahn immediately apologized to Kim and resigned from his position, but later argued that he thought the relationship was "consensual."
+Ahn immediately apologized to Kim and resigned from his position but later argued that he thought the relationship was "consensual."

 The Seoul Western District Court's verdict on Aug.
 14 said that even though Kim claimed to have said "no" to Ahn's advances, "It is difficult to presume that Ahn could have perceived Kim's expression of refusal."

-Kim said in a statement issued immediately after the ruling, "This result could have been predicted when the judge panel spoke of 'chasteness' and 'victim-like behavior'" during the trial.
+Kim said in a statement issued immediately after the ruling, "This result could have been predicted when the judge panel spoke of 'chasteness' and 'victim-like behavior' " during the trial.

 South Korean women who think twice when going into a public bathroom fear not just the spying lens, but also what's behind it — sharers and watchers online, the growing "distorted sexual culture" and the law enforcement that they cannot trust.
 For all the daily sweeps at public bathrooms, many women believe the problem requires more — much more — before it is solved.